-I’ll spend this week in Astoria where I live, and this coming weekend, I’ll head home to Connecticut in time for midnight service at 12 a.m. on Easter Sunday.
-Later that afternoon, my family and I will indulge in a fabulous traditional Easter bash with a smorgasbord of Greek food.
+I spend the week in Astoria where I live, and on the weekend, I head home to Connecticut in time for midnight service at 12 a.m. on Easter Sunday.
+Later that afternoon, my family and I indulge in a fabulous traditional Easter bash with a smorgasbord of Greek food.

 By now, both Easter and Passover may be long forgotten by most New Yorkers.
 Not so in Astoria, where the largest concentration of Greek-Americans in the United States reside.
 Any day of the year, places like Plaza Meat Market or Akropolis Meat Market have whole, fresh lambs in the windows, ready to be dressed and roasted.
 Ocean Fish Market has whole fishes like smelts and porgies on ice out front.
 Around this time, however, these shops increase their inventory for Greek Easter.
 People place orders weeks in advance for the meatiest, juiciest legs of lamb.

 Flower shops like Annis Florals and Teddy’s Florist start featuring daffodils, crocuses, roman orchids, and even pussy willows.
 These hearty blooms thrive in the rocky terrain of Greece, and their long flowering season makes for the perfect Easter centerpiece or hostess gift no matter the date.

 Markets like Titan Foods, EuroMarket, Mediterranean Foods will see shortages in their baking aisles as mothers scoop up spices, nuts, butter, phyllo dough, flour, and honey.